child-growth/causes/docs/03-fixed-effects.md

 ## Overview

 __Purpose: __
+In the primary manuscript, we compared estimates pooled across studies using random effects models, which are more conservative in the presence of heterogeneity across studies.
+Here, we present estimates pooled using fixed effects.
+Inferences about estimates from fixed effects models are restricted to only the included studies, while random effects estimates assume included studies are sampled from a distribution of hypothetical studies.[^1]

 __Interpretation: __
-__Implications: __

-The primary analyses presented in this manuscript pooled across individual studies using random effects.
-Inferences about estimates from fixed effects models are restricted to only the included studies.[^1] The random effects approach was more conservative in the presence of study heterogeneity, as evidenced by larger confidence intervals around each point estimates.
-Overall, the inference from results produced by each method was similar.
+Fixed effect estimates had narrow confidence intervals, and therefore more risk factors had statistically significant PIEs.

+__Implications:__

+The fixed effect estimates are weighted towards results from larger studies, so are more heavily influenced by the large Jivita-3, Probit, and ZVITAMBO trials.
+But in general, the key exposures identified from the random-effects estimates were also had the strongest associations when pooled using fixed-effect estimates.